High-Energy Radiation and Ion Acceleration in Three-dimensional Relativistic Magnetic Reconnection with Strong Synchrotron Cooling: Structure of the Current Sheet

 In typical 2D simulations (with or without cooling), the force balance inside plasmoids is achieved by strong compression evident in stronger magnetic fields and higher densities \citep{Sironi2016}.
-The presence of strong cooling exacerbates this effect, by removing the pressure support, which results in extremely compressed structures \citep[see, e.g.,][]{Hakobyan2019}.
+The presence of strong cooling exacerbates this effect \footnote{This effect is investigated in detail by \citet{Schoeffler2019}, who observed that this compression provides a positive feedback loop: magnetic field amplification by compression inside plasmoids leads to stronger synchrotron cooling, which in turn promotes further compression.}, by removing the pressure support, which results in extremely compressed structures \citep[see, e.g.,][]{Hakobyan2019}.
 In 3D, the picture is quantitatively different.
 The force-balance condition is demonstrated in Fig.~\ref{fig:4_pressure}, where in panels (a) and (c) we show the cross-section of the plasma density in $x$-$z$ plane for two simulations: one without cooling (\texttt{3dx3kCoolInf}), and the other with strong cooling (\texttt{3dx3kCool02}).
 We pick intermediate-size plasmoids in both of these simulations (indicated by the dotted vertical lines in left panels) and in panels (b) and (d) plot the magnetic pressure, $B^2/8\pi$, the scalar plasma pressure, defined as $P = 1/3\sum_s P^i_{s,~i}$, as well as the $z$-components of the two forces: the pressure gradient, $c\nabla_i P^{i z}$, and the Lorentz force, $\left(\bm{j}\times\bm{B}\right)_z$, as functions of $z$.
 In the no-cooling simulation (Fig.~\ref{fig:4_pressure}a, b), large plasmoids are typically weakly magnetized, while in the strong cooling regime (Fig.~\ref{fig:4_pressure}c, d), the strength of the magnetic field inside the plasmoids is several times larger than the upstream value, $B_{\rm up}$, (compare blue solid lines in Fig.~\ref{fig:4_pressure}b, d).
-Despite this, even in the strongest cooling regime, the magnetic field compression inside the plasmoids is much smaller than what is observed in 2D \citep{Hakobyan2021, Hakobyan2022b}.
+Despite this, even in the strongest cooling regime, the magnetic field compression inside the plasmoids is much smaller than what is observed in 2D \citep{Hakobyan2021, Hakobyan2022b, Schoeffler2023}.
 Notably, the strongest $B$-field component inside the plasmoid (in the strong cooling regime) is the out-of-plane one, $B_y$.
 The generation of this out-of-plane magnetic field component, as well as the dissipation of the in-plane $B_{xz}$ components (evident in the no-cooling regime), are both consequences of the MHD kink instability of 3D flux tubes.
-This instability dissipates the $x$-$z$ component of the magnetic field, converting it to the plasma thermal energy, while simultaneously acting as a dynamo by generating an out-of-plane field component, $B_y$, until the flux tube becomes stable to kinking \citep{Werner2017, Alves2018, Davelaar2020, ZhangQ2021}.
+This instability dissipates the $x$-$z$ component of the magnetic field, converting it to the plasma thermal energy \citep[e.g.,][]{Werner2021}, while simultaneously acting as a dynamo by generating an out-of-plane field component, $B_y$, until the flux tube becomes stable to kinking \citep{Werner2017, Alves2018, Davelaar2020, ZhangQ2021}.
 Importantly, this interplay is inherent specifically to 3D reconnection and is thus completely overlooked in 2D.